liferay/liferay-docs/develop/tutorials/articles/270-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

             return super.isShow(request);
         }

-The `StagingProductNavigationControlMenuEntry` class selects which pages to display for.
-The staging entry is configured to never display if the page is an administration page (e.g., *Site Administration*, *My Account*, etc.):
+The `StagingProductNavigationControlMenuEntry` class selects the pages to appear.
+The staging entry never appears if the page is an administration page (e.g., *Site Administration*, *My Account*, etc.):

         @Override
         public boolean isShow(HttpServletRequest request) throws PortalException {